plone/training/angular.rst

 Create the Talk content type in the backend
 *******************************************

-We need to go to our Plone backend, then in :menuselection:`Site Setup --> Dexterity content-types`, we add a new content type named Talk.
+We need to go to our Plone backend, then in :menuselection:`Site Setup --> Dexterity content types`, we add a new content type named Talk.

 We add a text field named ``speaker``.